 \subsection{Merging translatability}

-In the previous subsection, we obtained some first translatability separately for each monochromatic piece of a coloring.
-Now we will show how this can be merged to translatability of the whole coloring (under a lot of technical assumptions).
-We start with a lemma which allows us to relate affine direction spaces of different monochromatic pieces.
+In the previous subsection, we obtained some first translatability separately for each fiber of a definable map $\chi\colon K^n\to\RV\eq$.
+Now we will show how this can be merged to translatability of the whole map $\chi$ (under a lot of technical assumptions).
+We start with a lemma that allows us to relate affine direction spaces of different fibers.